thomas-melville/myNotes/General/Career_Development/kubernetes/volumes.md

   anything from rbd to NFS & everything in between.

 The CSI is standardizing how containers interface with storage systems.
+Container Storage Interface
+before it the storage plugin code was in the k8s repo!
+That's why the interface and spec was put together, and all code pulled out of k8s repo CSI not specific to k8s, for docker swarm also. abstraction between storage & k8s

 Create a PersistentVolume, which is claimed by a Pod using a PersistentVolumeClaim.
 A PersistentVolume is a storage abstraction used to retain data longer then the Pod using it.